brianhill/astronomy/projects/TwoDayOldMoon.md

 ![Chen Two-Day Old Moon](./ChenTwoDayOldMoon.jpeg)

-The above photo was composed from a small fraction of over 100 exposures each only 1/500 of a second.
+The above photo was composed from a small fraction representing the best of over 100 exposures each only 1/500 of a second.

 ## May 26 Lunar Eclipse